 Still bringing out that old, pinstriped number from the back of the wardrobe?
 Whether it’s time, money or sheer laziness that’s keeping you from investing in new threads, we’re here to help.
-Hong Kong is known for having some of the best options in bespoke suits.
-Here’s some of the top tailors in the city who will make you stand out.
+Hong Kong is known for having some of the best options in bespoke suits and custom-made clothing.
+Here are some of the top tailors in the city who will make you stand out.